 - Marmite - use vegemite or nutritional yeast.
 If you use the latter, add them when adding the broccoli florets.

-- Fresh garlic - use garlic powder instead.
+- Fresh garlic - use garlic powder or all-purpose seasoning instead.

 - Olive oil - grapeseed oil and avocado oil are suitable high-smoking point oil substitutes.